pikacu100/flutter_jsonopener/README.md

-# json_opener
+# 🧩 json_opener

-App that help you open JSON files
+**json_opener** is a lightweight and user-friendly application designed to help you **open, view, and edit JSON files**.
+It's perfect for developers, testers, and anyone who regularly works with JSON data.

+## 🚀 Features

+- 📂 Open local `.json` files
+- ✍️ Edit JSON content in a clean interface
+- ✅ Real-time JSON validation
+- 💾 Save your changes changes
+- 🌓 Dark mode support (if available)